 Is this lack of results normal?
 Should you wait a little longer or is it urgent to act?
 In short, how do you know if your marketing automation project is taking water?

-Here are ten clues that your marketing automation is in the air.
+Here are ten clues that your marketing automation project is in the air.

-# 1 - You use marketing automation only to send emails
+# 1 - You use marketing automation project only to send emails

 Since setting up your marketing automation solution, you have not explored its features but you continue to use it as a classic emailing platform.
 You create your emails, segment your contacts into mailing lists, and tinker with traditional newsletters.
 No workflow, often only one-shot, rarely follow-up emails.